What Are The Factors For 8

 • Cryptography: Prime factorization is used in encryption algorithms to secure data transmission.

 The significance of factors extends beyond pure mathematics.
-In computer science, factors are used in algorithms for data compression, error detection, and efficient data storage.
+Even so, in computer science, factors are used in algorithms for data compression, error detection, and efficient data storage.
 In everyday life, understanding factors helps in tasks like dividing resources equally or planning schedules.

 Practical Examples